The 9th WETPOL will take place from 13-17 September 2021 organised by BOKU University Vienna, Austria.

 Due to the current situation of the pandemic we are forced to hold WETPOL 2021 as a full virtual event

-WETPOL is an international conference bringing together wetland scientists, engineers and practitioners working on wetland ecosystem services, including water quality improvement, climate regulation and flood control.
-In 2019, the 14th annual SWS Europe Chapter Meeting will be organized in association with the WETPOL conference in Aarhus, Denmark.
+WETPOL is an international symposium bringing together wetland scientists, engineers and practitioners working on wetland ecosystem services, including water quality improvement, climate regulation, and flood control.
 The conference will create a framework for wetland scientists and practitioners to exchange knowledge and advance the overall understanding of these complex ecosystems.
 The goal is to improve our understanding of the role wetlands perform in processing nutrients and contaminants, and to discuss and demonstrate how restored and constructed wetlands in the future, via their associated ecosystem services, can contribute to ensure sustainable water management and resource recovery while at the same time regulating and mitigating impacts of global climate change.

-- The conference programme will include recent advances in the following areas:
+The conference programme will focus on process-based topics on pollutants dynamics in various types of wetlands including recent advances in the following areas:

 - Biogeochemical cycling of carbon and nutrients